MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-spo.md

 1. _Tenant_ has a sign-up country/region included in _Local Region Geography_ or _Expanded Local Region Geography_.
 1. _Tenant_ has a valid Advanced Data Residency subscription for all users in the _Tenant_.
-1. The SharePoint Online subscription customer data is provisioned in _Local Region Geography_ or _Expanded Local Region Geography_.
+1. The SharePoint subscription customer data is provisioned in _Local Region Geography_ or _Expanded Local Region Geography_.

 **Commitment:**

-Refer to the [ADR Commitment page](m365-dr-commitments.md#sharepoint-onlineonedrive-for-business) for the specific customer data at rest commitment for SharePoint Online and OneDrive for Business.
+Refer to the [ADR Commitment page](m365-dr-commitments.md#sharepoint-onlineonedrive-for-business) for the specific customer data at rest commitment for SharePoint and OneDrive.

 ### Multi-Geo add-on